 Typography is like the meta brand.
-After color, typography is the second most important aspect of a brand —not only is it the main component to create verbal language to communicate with your audience, it’s also a powerful non-verbal messenger.
+After color, typography is the second most crucial aspect of a brand —it is the main component of creating verbal language to communicate with your audience and a powerful non-verbal messenger.

-It sounds contradictory, but the fact is that the shapes and stylization of your typography says a lot about the tone, atmosphere and emotions present in your brand.
-Typography should be chosen strategically, taking into account not just readability, but also thinking “what else is my typography saying by itself”?
+It sounds contradictory, but the fact is that the shapes and stylization of your typography say a lot about the tone, atmosphere, and emotions present in your brand.
+Typography should be chosen strategically, considering not just readability but also thinking, “what else is my typography saying by itself”?

 Here are a few key considerations to take in mind when choosing a typeface:

 Ask yourself what the core traits that represent your brand and look for typefaces that visually reflect these.
 From there, the fonts and styles you use on your website, interfaces, and content should emulate those traits and consistently make your users feel a certain way.

 Just as important, the font you choose to represent your brand should harmonize with the tone of your brand’s message.
 For example, if your brand aims to come across as playful and whimsical, choose a font that is more stylized and decorative.

 The typography you choose should be functional, legible, readable, and accessible – meaning stray away from overly stylistic fonts that require strain to read and lead your user to click the wrong button.
 You must also ask yourself if the typeface you choose is web browser compatible, such as Google fonts.

 How you use typography and layout is an art form in itself.
 Many often forget how important typography is in relaying your message and, what’s more, how it paints a picture of your brand’s overall personality and aesthetic.